rticommunity/rticonnextdds-usecases/README.md

 Object Management Group (OMG) Data Distribution Service (DDS).
 DDS is the only open standard for messaging that supports the unique needs of both enterprise and real-time systems.
-Its open interfaces and advanced integration capabilities slash costs across a system’s lifecycle, from initial development and integration through on-going maintenance and upgrades.
+Its open interfaces and advanced integration capabilities slash costs across a system's lifecycle, from initial development and integration through on-going maintenance and upgrades.